ilyla/Sleepy-Story-Samantha/Chapter 6 - Chatslave.md

 `*SamIAm: Okay*`

   She left sleepychat, and went to bed, noticing that she was her old clothes instead of an 8 inch skirt and a fishnet top.
-She brushed her teeth, changed into her pajamas, and crawled into bed. *Yep, definitely still wearing my pajamas*, she thought, *I wonder when I'll take them off*.
-She felt so nice in the warm comforter that she went to sleep just a few seconds later
+She brushed her teeth, changed into her pajamas, and crawled into bed.
+She was definitely still wearing her pajamas, and she wondered when she would take them off.
+Although she felt so nice in the warm comforter that she went to sleep just a few seconds later.